int128/gradle-ssh-plugin/README.md

 This is an open source software licensed under the Apache License Version 2.0.
 Send me an issue or pull request.

-The user guide is maintained in [the repository of gradle-ssh-plugin.github.io](https://github.com/gradle-ssh-plugin/gradle-ssh-plugin.github.io).
+Documents is maintained on [the repository of gradle-ssh-plugin.github.io](https://github.com/gradle-ssh-plugin/gradle-ssh-plugin.github.io).

 ### Development